 Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T)

 SNAP E&T helps SNAP recipients achieve their self-sufficiency goal by providing opportunities for work experience, education and job retention training activities.
 One-on-one support is provided through case management to assist with obstacles which prevent individuals from becoming gainfully employed.
+This program assists clients who are referred to the program by the Office of Public Assistance.

 Do you provide SNAP benefits (formerly known as food stamps)?